TickTeam/guide-tt/android_app/how_many_default_lists_are_there_in_ticktick.md

 **-Take “Completed” list as an example:**

-1.Slide the screen to the right from margin or click the bulleted list icon on the top left of the toolbar.
+1.Open TickTick on your android device.

-2.Click “Edit List” at the bottom of the page.
+2.Slide the screen to the right.

-3.Choose “Completed”.
+3.Tap “Edit List” at the bottom.

-4.Close the “Hide” button to make it visible.
+4.Enable “Completed” in the next page.

-Except “All” and “Inbox”, any other lists can be hidden in task list.
+Except “Inbox”, any other lists can be hidden from task list.

 ![](../images/image2.2.11W3.png)